maelfabien/maelfabien.github.io/_posts/2020-7-24-speech_reco_4.md

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-When training an ASR system, mismatch can occur between training and test data.
-In
+When training an ASR system, mismatch can occur between training and test data, due to various sources of variation.
+Speaker adaptation can help fill this gap.

 # Sources of variation